centreon/centreon-plugins/docs/developer/guide.rst

 In this example, help is printed if thresholds have not a correct format.

-Then comes the **run** function, where you perform measurement, check thresholds, display output and format perfdatas.
+Then comes the **run** method, where you perform measurement, check thresholds, display output and format perfdatas.
 This is an example to check a snmp value :

 .. code-block:: perl